dalisoft/mac-config-shell/README.md

 # mac-config-shell

-A "shell" script which configures machine on macOS **Compatible with Apple Silicon**, supports only Monterey 12.4+ for now _Support for Ventura, Sonoma or later will be added later_
+A "shell" script which configures machine on macOS **Compatible with Apple Silicon**, supports only Sonoma 14.6+ for now _Support for Sonoma, Sequoia or later will be added later_

 ## Note

 > This configuration was made for remote employee who work always from home and has it's secure home for it.
 No one touches to my machine
 > **I do not guarantee nor support for your any damage & data loss, do & run it at your own risk**

 Looking similar for Windows?
-Look at [here](https://github.com/dalisoft/win-install)
+Look at [Windows version](https://github.com/dalisoft/win-install)

 ## Used projects